jessicahojh/easy_poll/README.md

 # Easy Poll
-Easy Poll is a full stack MERN (MongoDB, Express, React/Redux, NodeJS) web application that allows users to submit a question with two
+Easy Poll is a full stack MERN (MongoDB, Express, React/Redux, NodeJS) web application that allows users to submit a question with two options for other users to vote on.

 ## Table of Contents
 * [Tech Stack](#techstack)<br/>